 how to serve falafel

-Falafel can be served warm or at room temperature.
+This epic falafel recipe can be served warm or at room temperature.

 Serve them as is as a snack, an appetizer, or as part of a bigger mezze selection.
 Serve tahini sauce or yogurt based tzatziki sauce on the side for dipping; never serve without some sort of dip.